angelomilan/ethereum-guides/GPU-cloud_mining.md

 PICTURE HERE

-_Note, if you encounter any issue or bug on this part 2 of the guide, please see the notes and comments at [Stephan Tual's GPU mining post](http://forum.ethereum.org/discussion/197/mining-faq-live-updates#latest)_
+_Note: If you encounter any issue or bug on this part 2 of the guide, please see the notes and comments at [Stephan Tual's GPU mining post](http://forum.ethereum.org/discussion/197/mining-faq-live-updates#latest)_

 ## Q&A